r26D/iona/README.md

 * Preprocessing support (multiple runs for bibliographies, etc)
 * Optionally generating a prepared directory with a `build.sh` script for final processing.
+* Able to use docker to provide acesss to latex
+* Support for luatex as a processor

 ## Prerequisites